James Murrough, MD, PhD (Co-Investigator)

 Associate Professor, Department of Psychiatry, Icahn School of Medicine at Mount Sinai

 Dr. Adriana Feder is Associate Professor of Psychiatry and Associate Director for Research at the World Trade Center Mental Health Program at the Icahn School of Medicine at Mount Sinai.
-She is also an investigator at MAP.
+She is also an investigator at DAC.
 Her research spans clinical, epidemiological and translational studies of resilience and posttraumatic stress in a range of trauma-exposed populations, including World Trade Center (WTC) rescue and recovery workers, earthquake survivors, and survivors of interpersonal violence.
 She has been Principal Investigator of CDC/NIOSH-funded studies on the longitudinal course and biomarkers of PTSD and resilience in WTC responders, and has been awarded a NARSAD Independent Investigator Award from the Brain and Behavior Research Foundation to conduct a randomized controlled trial of repeated ketamine administration for PTSD.

 Sara Costi, MD